lohmander/webapi/README.md

 ## Usage

-To create a new api, simply use `webapi.NewAPI` and use the returned API as a handler.
+To create a new API, simply use `webapi.NewAPI` and use the returned API as a handler.

 ```go
 api := webapi.NewAPI()